ZanderOperator/open.RP/README.md

 ```
 in your Code Terminal on Visual Studio Code.

-Import the open_RP.sql database on your server(easiest way: phpMyAdmin) - xampp or wamp
+Import the open_RP.sql database on your MySQL server(easiest way: phpMyAdmin) - xampp or wamp

 Use ```sampctl p run``` to start your server localy, ```exit``` to terminate it.